Arwa-Fawzy/Object-Trajectory-Prediction/README.md

 Step 2 and 3 are (in progress)

-The current stage is for searching regarding the object trajectory prediction in 3D motion as it is one of the most important and complex topics in the computer vision field.
+The current stage is for searching for the object trajectory prediction in 3D motion as it is one of the most important and complex topics in the computer vision field.